JamesDulangon/cafe-inventory/README.md

 # Cafe Inventory

-A coffee shop inventory program based in Java using Swing UI.
-Performing CRUD (Create, Read, Update, Delete)  in text log file.
+- A coffee shop inventory program based in Java using Swing UI.
+- Add, delete and estimate which items and its quantity used in making a coffee type.

 ## App preview
 - Admin Log-in